CiscoDevNet/cucm-service-param-name-mapper/README.md

   pip install -r requirements.txt
   ```

-* Rename `.env_example` to `.env`, and edit it to specify your CUCM host address and Admin/AXL.
+* Rename `.env_example` to `.env`, and edit to specify your CUCM host address and admin/AXL credentials.

   > **Notes:**
     > * CUCM hostname is case sensitive - as appears in CUCM admin **List / Server**.
     > * The CUCM admin user must have AXL read permission.

+  Be sure to save the file!

-* To run the sample, use the following command, e.g.:
+* To run the sample, use the following command:

   ```bash
   python map_param_names.py